-Advanced Technology in Mechatronics -Fundamentals
+Advanced Technology in Mechatronics - Fundamentals

 Purpose: This Career Studies Certificate in Advanced Technology in Mechatronics - Fundamentals combines the concepts and practices of mechanical and electrical processes in order to manipulate motorized, hydraulic and pneumatic machines to perform complex automated functions in an industrial or manufacturing setting for an entry-level position.
-Graduates may seek immediate employment, continue their studies in the Technical Studies A.A.S.
-Mechatronics Technology specialization degree, or consider opportunities available to transfer to Bachelor of Technology programs offered by some four-year colleges and universities.
+Students may continue into the Technical Studies A.A.S.
+Mechatronics specialization degree.